Safe Africa Student Trip Tips for Leaders- How to arrange safe student trips to Uganda- Africa

 Have a plan in place for emergencies

 If an emergency does occur during your Africa student trip, then it’s important to have a thorough plan in place so that everyone knows what to do.
-This could involve anything from a child breaking their leg to the group being involved in a near-fatal accident.
-The school will need to know how to deal with the immediate incident at hand (e.g. calling the emergency services and getting the other students to safety), as well as handling the process that follows – for example, releasing a statement about the incident and talking to any parents whose children are affected.
+This could include anything from a child fracturing their leg to the group being involved in a nearly fatal accident.
+The school will need to know how to handle the immediate incident at hand (such as contacting emergency services and ensuring the safety of other students), as well as managing the subsequent process – for instance, issuing a statement about the incident and coordinating with parents whose children are affected.

 Prepare supervisors properly